timescale/templates/README.md

-Here's a suggested README for the TimescaleDB Finance repository, incorporating your recommendations:

----

 # TimescaleDB Finance

 Welcome to the TimescaleDB Finance repository!
 This project is dedicated to providing tools and workflows for effectively processing financial data using TimescaleDB.